espressif/esptool/docs/en/espsecure/index.rst

 An HSM config file is required with the fields (``pkcs11_lib``, ``credentials``, ``slot``, ``label``, ``label_pubkey``) populated corresponding to the HSM used.

+To avoid storing the PIN in plaintext, you could simply remove the ``credentials`` option from the config file, and during signing using the HSM, you will be prompted to type in the HSM Pin.

 Below is a sample HSM config file (``hsm_config.ini``) for using `SoftHSMv2 <https://github.com/opendnssec/SoftHSMv2>`_ as an external HSM: ::

     # hsm_config.ini